Back to Insights

 Large banks could afford to hire teams of analysts and data scientists.
 They could build models, run experiments, track customer behavior at the individual level, and act on what they found — sometimes before the customer even knew they were thinking about leaving.
 That capability cost millions to build and millions more to maintain.
 It was never designed for institutions with $500M or $2B in assets.
 It was never meant to be.

-So mid-market institutions learned to live without it.
+So smaller institutions learned to live without it.
 They collected data — plenty of it — but extracting meaningful intelligence from that data required resources they didn’t have.
 The gap between data and decision got filled with intuition, spreadsheets, and quarterly reports that told you what already happened.

 That was an acceptable reality for a long time.
 It isn’t anymore.